jonniek/rateapp/README.md

 # RateApp
 Create collections of images and criteria that images will be ranked by.
 Users will vote between 2 random images which one matches the criteria better.
 This way the collection will get ranked in a crowdsourced order.

+### Note
+This is a work in progress and has a lot of bad practice placeholders such as [authentication](https://github.com/donmaiq/rateapp/blob/master/client/src/pages/Create.js#L35).
+Use with caution.
+List of incomplete features:
+  - proper authentication
+  - secure backend(check client data, authentication, cors-stuff maybe?)
+  - React component structure
+  - user page, allow claiming of generated account with username and password.
+  - starring collections
+  - editing/deleting collections.
+Adding more options like shared ownership, private collection(url only) etc
+  - unit tests

 ### Requirements
 You need mongoDB installed for the database.
 [Install guide](https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04)
 You will also probably need npm, node and git.